 Is your home struggling to stay comfortable?
 If you notice that your heat pump is running but not actually heating or cooling effectively, the reversing valve could be the culprit.
 A valve that is partially stuck or not sealing correctly can cause the refrigerant to leak between cycles.
 This means your system can’t fully commit to either heating or cooling, resulting in lukewarm air and inconsistent temperatures throughout your home.
 You might find that it takes much longer to reach the temperature on your thermostat, or that it never gets there at all.
 This inefficiency puts extra strain on your entire system, so it’s important to get it checked out by a technician offering reliable HVAC services.

-Ice Is Building Up on the Outdoor Unit
+Ice Forming on Your Outdoor Unit

 Seeing ice on your outdoor unit is always a cause for concern.
 During the winter, your heat pump naturally goes through a defrost cycle to melt any frost that forms.
 If the reversing valve is faulty, it can’t initiate this cycle, leading to a solid block of ice encasing the unit.
 In the summer, a stuck valve can cause the coils to get so cold that they freeze over, even on the hottest days.
 An iced-over unit cannot transfer heat properly and puts immense strain on the compressor, one of the most expensive parts of your system.
 If you see ice, turn off your heat pump immediately to prevent further damage and call for emergency HVAC repair.